adambriles/ConcordanceGenerator/README.md

 # Concordance Generator
-Concordance Generator is a Python Script to generate a concordance for user provided text files.
+Concordance Generator is a Python Script to generate a concordance for user provided text files, written in English.
 The generated concordance can either be written to a file or to stdout.

 ## Requirements